 Our business mailing address is: 2512 Orchard Street Beaver Falls, PA 15010.

 Prefer email?
-We can be reached at: email@example.com.
+General questions can be sent to: firstname.lastname@example.org.
+Or contact Andrew directly at: email@example.com.

-Thanks for your interest in Haven Hardwoods!
-We would love to deliver your perfect Flooring Solutions!
+Thank you for your interest in Haven Hardwoods!
+We would love to deliver your perfect flooring solutions!

 2512 Orchard Street.

 Beaver Falls, PA.

 Get started on the path to making your home a haven right now.
 Contact us for more information on how we can create the perfect floor for you.